Laserbeam31/bts-broadcast-baluns/birddog_ndi_balun_documentation.md

 touring networks.
 Using self-assigned static IP addresses allows the BirdDogs to also be used on networks other than the touring racks, where there may be no DHCP server running.

-Each BirdDog has a number and the following hostname format: `BIRDDOG-X` Where `X` is the balun-specific number.
+Each BirdDog has a number and the following hostname format: `BIRDDOG-X` Where `X` is the unit-specific number.
-Each BirdDog has the following self-assigned IP address: `10.10.100.X` Where `X` is the balun-specific number.
+Each BirdDog has the following self-assigned IP address: `10.10.100.X` Where `X` is the unit-specific number.

-Although unimportant for typical operation, the gateway IP address setting on each balun is pointed at `10.10.100.254` - the address of the touring racks'
+Although unimportant for typical operation, the gateway IP address setting on each sender is pointed at `10.10.100.254` - the local address of the touring racks' EdgeRouter.
-EdgeRouter.

 **These IP settings should be sufficient for correct BirdDog operation on any BTS event.
-Please do not change them as this makes it difficult for the next user to pin down their IP address**
+Please do not change them as this makes it difficult for the next user to pin down the IP address**

 Colour space:
 -------------